The Swift guard

 }

 Functions and logic in your app may require a specific set of conditions to be met.
-Use guard
+A guard

-to exit early when logical requirements are not met:
+with multiple conditions can be used to verify requirements and exit early when logical requirements are not met.
+To create a guard

 class FormViewController: UIViewController {